 - A. State or Local Government Employees.
-Sales to any state or local government employee are subject to accommodations tax regardless of whether the state or local government or the employee pays for the charges.
-Sales and use taxes generally apply on purchases of tangible property, unless an exemption applies to the specific purchase (e.g., purchase of a newspaper). - B. School District, College and University Employees.
-Sales to any college or university employee are subject to accommodations tax regardless of whether the state or local government or the employee pays for the charges.
-Sales and use taxes generally apply on purchases of tangible property, unless an exemption applies to the specific purchase (e.g., purchase of a textbook).
+Sales of accommodations to any state or local government employee are subject to the sales tax on accommodations regardless of whether the state or local government or the employee pays for the charges.
+Sales and use taxes generally apply on purchases of tangible personal property, unless an exemption applies to the specific purchase (e.g., purchase of a newspaper). - B. School District, College, and University Employees.
+Sales of accommodations to any school district, college or university employee are subject to the sales tax on accommodations regardless of whether the state or local government or the employee pays for the charges.
+Sales and use taxes generally apply on purchases of tangible personal property, unless an exemption applies to the specific purchase (e.g., purchase of a textbook).